nguyentranminhkhue2006-maker/jaettu-kalenteri/pylint-report.md

 ## Dangerous default value

-This is the delcaration regarding to dangerous default value:
+This is the declaration regarding a dangerous default value:

 ```
 db.py:20:0: W0102: Dangerous default value [] as argument (dangerous-default-value)
 ```

-The declaration is referring to these lines in the code:
+The declaration refers to the following code:

 ```
 def execute(sql, params=[]):